sci-42ver/SICP_SDF/sicp_notes.md

 - Recheck https://stackoverflow.com/a/78626541/21294350 https://stackoverflow.com/questions/78762534/how-to-make-set-change-the-variable-in-let-scheme/78762839#comment138867441_78762839
 ## check whether *underlined* words in the *chapter and section prefaces*
 Different from SDF, here the preface doesn't give one systematic introduction of each chapter.
-- up to chapter 1 included and 2.1~2.2 (chapter 2 TODO).
+- up to chapter 2 included.
 ## em tracking when reading the book (Read *before doing the related exercises*)
-- up to 2.5.2 inclusive up to "Hierarchies of types in symbolic algebra".
+- up to chapter 2 included.
 ## to reread after reading later chapters (strikethrough to mark already read)
-tracked up to section 2.4 (included) by searching "chapter" and "section".
+tracked up to section 2.5 (included) by searching "chapter" and "section".
 ### ~~1.2~~
 - ~~> You may wonder why anyone would care about raising numbers to the 1000th power.
 See Section 1.2.6.~~
 ### ~~1.3~~